 Raising calm, happy, confident kids is easier said than done.
 Social pressures, school-related stress, and activity burnout all contribute to anxieties that our children shouldn’t have to deal with.
 At such a young age, children should be care-free — exploring the world around them, learning, and having fun.

-If your child is struggling with stress, anxiety, chronic worrying, or related symptoms, mindfulness is a practice that can help.
+If your child is struggling with stress, anxiety, chronic worrying, or related symptoms, mindfulness is a practice that can help, especially mindfulness activities.

 What Is Mindfulness in Simple Terms?